History of Jim Clyburn in Timeline

 2012: Defeated Anthony Culler

-2014: Rating from the American College of Obstetricians and Gynecologists
+2014: Rating from American College of Obstetricians and Gynecologists

-In 2016, Jim Clyburn endorsed Hillary Clinton in her presidential campaign.
+In 2016, Clyburn endorsed Hillary Clinton in the presidential campaign.

-In January 2017, Jim Clyburn voted against a House resolution condemning the UN Security Council Resolution 2334, which criticized Israeli settlement building.
+In January 2017, Clyburn voted against a House resolution condemning the UN Security Council Resolution 2334, which criticized Israeli settlement building.
+He voted to provide Israel with support following October 7 attacks.

 November 28, 2018: Elected House Majority Whip